 In a very basic sense, you will need to think about how the social wall will be displayed at the venue and then craft a creative campaign to use the social wall for.
 There may even be many use-cases you have not yet considered, so it is important to explore all the options before you move forward so that you can be sure you are getting a social wall that will suit your needs.

 Simply put, a social wall is a display of social content, usually in the form of a live-updating feed of posts, photos, videos, and text.
 It can pull content from a range of different platforms, including Twitter, Instagram, Facebook, Google+, and more.

 It provides a way for your event attendees to interact with your brand in real-time and gives you a visual footprint for the event itself that has exponentially more reach than you would have on your own.

-Case study: Twitter at SXSW in 2007
+Case study: Twitter Social Wall at SXSW

 Evan Williams, co-founder of Twitter and Medium, among other tech startups, created a campaign that was, arguably, the first iteration of the social wall.
 They made a deal with the festival to set up multiple screens in a heavily-trafficked hallway that displayed user tweets.
 Festival-goers were then encouraged to text the words ‘join SXSW’ to 40404, and their tweets would show up on the screens.